dcpim/docs/README.md

 # Documents for DCPIM

-This repo contains various manuals and documentation files I produced over the years.
+This repo is an archive of various manuals and documentation files I produced over the years.

 ## Authors